- Fee assured

 - Verified account

 Mr McBryde specialises in all the conditions that cause hip and groin pain.
 He is proficient in all the clinical and surgical aspects of the specialist field of hip surgery.
 This includes hip preservation techniques including all aspects of hip arthroscopy (key-hole surgery), femoral and acetabular osteotomies (both periacetabular osteotomy (PAO) and triple pelvic osteotomy).
 He is also a specialist in hip resurfacing, total hip replacement and complex hip replacement.

-He performs hip replacement through a direct anterior approach and a posterior approach.
-He also performs custom made hip replacements when required.
+He performs hip replacement through a direct anterior approach and a posterior approach and when required with robotic surgery (MAKO).
+He also performs custom made hip replacements and custom hip resurfacing when required.

-Mr McBryde qualified as a doctor from the University of Manchester.
+Mr McBryde qualified as a doctor from the University of Manchester in 1998.
 He then completed his general surgical and specialist orthopaedic training in Birmingham.
 Early in his surgical career he was awarded the esteemed RH Sage Award for the best surgical trainee of the year.
 He was closely involved in the growing interest in hip resurfacing and was awarded the first ever McMinn scholarship, awarded by the British Hip Society, which allowed him to complete a doctoral higher degree.
 The results of this research resulted in him being invited to share his findings with many other orthopaedic surgeons.
 He has lectured and taught at a number of international meetings in North America, Europe and Australia.
 On completion of his training he spent a year of fellowship in Sydney with one of the world leaders in hip surgery in young patients, Dr Solomon.

 Mr McBryde was awarded the European Travelling fellowship by the British Hip Society where he spent time with world leaders in young adult hip surgery Dr Beck (Lucerne, Switzerland), and Dr Leunig (Zurich, Switzerland).
 He has also spent attachments with other recognized experts Dr O’Donnell (Melbourne, Australia) and Dr Young (Melbourne, Australia).
 He returned to take up independent consultant practice in 2011.